grahampugh/pulse-secure-preconfigured-package/README.md

 # pulse-secure-preconfigured-package

 Creates a preconfigured package for deploying Juniper Network's Pulse Secure client.
+This installer is based on [@rtrouton]'s blog post [Deploying a pre-configured Junos Pulse VPN client on OS X][1].

 Requirements
 ---------